- The Office of Student Life

 When are the SGA meetings held?

-SGA meetings are held every1st and 3rd Thursday at 1:00 p.m.
-1st Thursday SGA meetings are held at the main campus, room 152 and 3rd Thursday SGA meetings are held at the Acadian site, 2nd floor, student activity room.
+SGA meetings are held every first and third Thursday at 1 p.m.
+First Thursday SGA meetings are held at the main campus, room 152 and third Thursday SGA meetings are held at the Acadian site, second floor, student activity room.
 Everyone is invited to attend.

 How may I request funding from the SGA for my project?